xalvarez/github-team-dashboard/README.md

 Once the application is started you'll find it under [localhost:8080](http://localhost:8080).

-#### Docker
+### Docker

+You can either download the [project's latest docker image](https://github.com/xalvarez/github-team-dashboard/packages/113658) or build it yourself as follows:

-Build the jar
+Build the jar:

     ./gradlew build

-Build the docker container
+Build the docker container:

     docker build -t github-team-dashboard .

-Run the docker container
+Whether you download the image or you build yourself, afterwards you'll need to start the corresponding docker container:

     docker run -d -p 8080:8080 \
         -e GITHUB_TOKEN=<your_token> -e GITHUB_TEAM=<your_team> -e GITHUB_ORGANIZATION=<your_org> \